Add to your Claude Code skills

 "promptInjectionRan": true

 }ctx is an open-source ai agents skill for AI coding assistants such as Claude Code, Codex CLI, and ChatGPT, built by ctxrs.
-Search the coding agent history already on your machine.
-It has 286 GitHub stars.
+Instant recall for coding agents.
+Search the history already on your machine.
+Git blame, but for agent sessions.
+It has 1,032 GitHub stars.

 Yes. ctx passed SkillsLLM's automated security scan — a dependency vulnerability audit plus prompt-injection heuristics — with no high-severity issues.
 You can read the full report in the Security Report section on this page.